Our partnership with the Rio Ferdinand Foundation launches in Northern Ireland

 “This partnership supports our existing digital skills programmes to educate young people and provide them with the necessary tools to be successful in this growing and digitised world.”

 Jim Donnelly, Head of Programmes NI for Active Communities Network said: "This is an exciting new partnership that will bring a real energy into creating employment opportunities for our tremendous young people in Belfast and we are delighted to be involved."

 The Rio Ferdinand Foundation aims to offer support to young people through positive activities, mentoring, and skills for employment and enterprise, specifically in areas of high economic deprivation.

-In other parts of the UK, over 2,100 young people have started a one of our traineeship or work placement in more than 30 locations in England, Scotland and Wales.
+In other parts of the UK, over 2,100 young people have started a work placement in more than 30 locations in England, Scotland and Wales.
 So far, over 50% have gone on to secure jobs or continue with their education.